robdevops/check_asterisk/README.md

 # check_asterisk
 check_asterisk plugin for Nagios / Icinga.
 Warns if Asterisk isn't responding, or if values are outside specified limits.
-Returns performance data.
+Also returns performance data.

 ## Description